masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 I((2..) == (2..-1))
 I((..3) == (-1..3))

-// Ranges can be converted to values
+// Ranges can not be converted to values
 // I((1..3)[[]])  // compile error
 ```
 ]